 Even before now, you knew that successful lead nurturing and selling aren’t about the number of messages you send or how many people you contact.
 Contacting 1,000 people using any method doesn’t matter if you aren’t taking the time to nurture those relationships.

-That’s ultimately why conversational business texting works.
+That’s ultimately why conversational texting with Skipio works for sales.
 It relies on the back and forth between people, not just you pushing out information.
 So while these KPIs all on their own won’t make or break your sales cycle, combined they help you determine the best formula for continually getting responses.